 Moisture alarms for bedwetting are worn on the body and make a sound when urine first touches the child's underclothing.
 The child is encouraged to try to "beat the buzzer."
 When the alarm sounds, the child:

-- Goes to the bathroom to finish urinating (even if the child no longer feels any need to).
+Goes to the toilet to finish urinating (even if the child no longer feels any need to).

 At first, parents may need to help the child with all of the above steps.
 Children younger than 10 may not hear the alarm, but the treatment still works if parents hear it and wake the child.
 Also, the parent or child may keep a chart or calendar of dry, wet, and wet-spot nights to encourage the child.
 The child's doctor will want updates on how this method is working.